Evaluating Emotion Arcs Across Languages: Bridging the Global Divide in Sentiment Analysis

-We generate and evaluate emotion arcs in six African languages: Amharic, Hausa, Igbo, Kinyarwanda, Swahili, and Yoruba \DTtwo{(using the datasets shown in Table \ref{tab:datasets_african})}.
-These are some of the most widely spoken indigenous African languages.\footnote{\url{https://www.pangea.global/blog/2018/07/19/10-most-popular-african-languages/}} Table \ref{tab:aflang} presents details about each of these languages, including their language family and the primary regions where they are spoken.
-Note that these languages themselves are incredibly diverse covering three different language families: Afroasiatic, Bantu, and Niger-Congo.
-Some languages, such as Swahili, are more influenced by the Indo-European languages than others---about 40\% of its vocabulary is made up of Arabic loan words.
+We generated and evaluated emotion arcs in six African languages: Amharic, Hausa, Igbo, Kinyarwanda, Swahili, and Yoruba \DTtwo{(using the datasets shown in Table \ref{tab:datasets_african})}.
+These are some of the most widely spoken indigenous African languages.\footnote{\url{https://www.pangea.global/blog/2018/07/19/10-most-popular-african-languages/}} Table \ref{tab:aflang} in the Appendix presents details about each, including their language family and the primary regions where they are spoken. \DTtwo{Note that these languages themselves are diverse covering three different language families: Afroasiatic, Bantu, and Niger-Congo.} Swahili, is more influenced by the Indo-European languages than Hausa ---about 40\% of its vocabulary is made up of Arabic loan words.
 We contrast results on these languages to Arabic, a commonly spoken language in Northern Africa which has somewhat more resources than indigenous African languages.
 Arabic still has much fewer NLP resources than English.
 We also contrast our results to Spanish, which has fewer resources than English; and is more similar to English than Arabic. \DTtwo{(The Ar and Es valence-labeled datasets used are shown in Table \ref{tab:datasets_arabic} in the Appendix.)} High fidelity of the predicted arcs with the gold arcs will unlock the potential for research in affect-related psychology, health science, and digital humanities for a vast number of languages.

-As discussed in the previous section, to create gold emotion arcs we need emotion-labeled instances (sentences, tweets, posts, etc.).
-We are immensely thankful to work by African researchers that has recently put forth valence-labeled data for sixteen African languages \citep{muhammad-etal-2023-semeval}, including the six considered in this study.
-For Arabic and Spanish, we use the emotion labelled data from the SemEval 2018 Task \citep{SemEval2018Task1} annotated for anger, fear, joy, sadness, and valence.
-Just as the English set, these datasets contain original tweets (not translated) with emotion labels by native speakers, on categorical and continuous scales. \SM{Tables \ref{tab:datasets_arabic}, \ref{tab:datasets_spanish}, and \ref{tab:datasets_african} show key information pertaining to the emotion labelled instances in Arabic, Spanish, and African languages used in our experiments.}

-We then determine the Spearman correlations between the predicted and gold emotion arcs just as before.
-We explore emotion arcs for valence in Section \ref{sec:valence_low_resource}, and for anger, fear, joy and sadness in Section \ref{sec:emotions_low_resource}.
-Afterwards, in Section \ref{sec:code_switching} we investigate the impact of accounting for code-switching in the African tweets with English.
-High fidelity of the predicted arcs with the gold arcs will unlock the potential for research in affect-related psychology, health science, and digital humanities for a vast number of languages.